 Their goal was simple and bold: to develop safe, decent and attractive housing for poor residents in a new community within the Central Ward.
 They sought to use the new housing to spur neighborhood revitalization.
 To promote interest and pride, they developed a process for community participation in developing the new housing, including actively involving residents in the design process.

 NCC began by purchasing two acres of land.
 The Board envisioned the development of this land as a small beginning, which would have a significant impact.
-“The two acres—and from them the entire 45—will stand as a symbol of a community that rebuilt itself physically and spiritually,” the board wrote at the time.
+“The two acres — and from them the entire 45 — will stand as a symbol of a community that rebuilt itself physically and spiritually,” the board wrote at the time.

 The early days brought severe challenges.
-There were numerous confrontations with black nationalist and activists who were acquiring a large local following.
+There were numerous confrontations with black nationalists and activists who were acquiring a large local following.
 White conservatives, who were anxious to block political or economic gains by blacks, objected to NCC’s efforts to improve life in the Central Ward and to its visible attempts to oppose their racially inflammatory tactics.

 There were few models for the kind of resident-led community development NCC was trying to achieve.
-It took years of struggle to develop housing plans that would be approved by state and federal authorities, to secure financing for construction, and to cultivate skills members would need to undertake the complex task of housing development.
+It took years of struggle to develop housing plans that would be approved by state and federal authorities, to secure financing for construction and to cultivate skills members would need to undertake the complex task of housing development.